Rbatistab/doppelkopf-rs/README.md

 # doppelkopf-rs

-Do you love those moments when playing [Uno](https://www.letsplayuno.com/) turns a card game into a game of thornes episode?
+Do you love those moments when playing [Uno](https://www.letsplayuno.com/) turns a card game into a game of thrones episode?
 Me too, which is why I bring you this open source version of [doppelkopf game](https://en.wikipedia.org/wiki/Doppelkopf)

-***Disclaimer: grug sees public domain game, grug sees no lawsuits, grub develops***
+***Disclaimer: grug sees public domain game, grug sees no lawsuits, grub develops game***

 ## Installation